 - Creating powerful, engaging messaging around the transformation process and its benefits

 - Looking for potential early adopters who can help you lead the charge across your workforce

 - Planning for wide-scale training initiatives to help people understand this change is for the better.

 At Onix, we have created transformation workshops that lead clients through this process and recommend these tactics based on our own experiences of both moving to the cloud and many years of assisting our clients in their journeys.
 We know it’s an exciting time for your organization, so you want all of your internal stakeholders to understand and embrace this.
 Starting the engagement process early is a key to widespread cloud success across your organization.

 In this phase, you’ll stop brainstorming and roll up your sleeves to start the hands-on work.
 You'll begin to remove your existing on-prem licenses and make a focused transition to the cloud with a planned migration.
 Here’s the story of one Onix client that embraced transformation and change the way it works for good.

 Edmonton, Alberta-based ATB Financial recently did just that.
 After assessing and planning the move from an on-premise Office environment and getting its workforce psyched up for the change, this leading Canadian bank took the transformative plunge.
 It built a workplace collaboration hive centered on G Suite designed to take the institution to the next level.

 It was no small task.
-Onix worked with ATB to deliver this seamless deployment, with no disruption of work.
+Onix worked with ATB to deliver this seamless deployment of digital transformation technologies, with no disruption of work.
 The lightning-fast migration of 7,500 users across 300 locations in the province of Alberta spanned just four months, with planning occurring in the two months prior.

 Deployment included migrating ATB’s entire history — 35 terabytes of data, including 340 million email messages, calendar items and contacts — to G Suite.
 And we also teamed up to inspire the entire ATB workforce throughout the process.